Hexagon Tower: ICI ownership

 Under ICI stewardship of the Blackley Dyeworks, architect Richard Seifert was commissioned to build Hexagon Tower, with construction completed in 1973.
-The 14-story tower was named after the hexagon shaped windows based on the chemical compound Benzene which is widely used in the creation of synthetic dyes.
+The 14-storey tower was named after the hexagon shaped windows based on the chemical compound benzene, which is widely used in the creation of synthetic dyes.

 During its height in the 1960s, more than 14,000 people were employed at the site.
 However, after growing competition from East Asian dye markets, the Specialty Chemicals division of ICI at Hexagon Tower passed ownership over to Zeneca in the mid-1990s.

 Zeneca's move into pharmaceuticals saw Hexagon Tower become Avecia's international headquarters when it was bought by the company in 1999.

 LaSalle Investment Management

 In 2008, LaSalle Investment Management – an independent subsidiary of Jones Lang LaSalle – purchased Hexagon Tower on behalf of a pension fund client.

 LaSalle has turned the facility into a multi-let science park, accommodating a range of tenants from SMEs such as Colour Synthesis Solutions to multi-national firms, including Intertek.